digitalake/aws-vpc-peering-terraform/README.md

 # <h1 align="center">VPC Peering task</a>
 ### About
 The Terraform code in this repo is designed to create instances in different VPCs with VPC-peering connections.
 Additionally the user_data script installs and starts the NginX Web Server.
+The idea i tried to follow is being able to change the number of peering vpcs and hosts there quickly by only changing the .tfvars.
+The SGs are created independently for each instance was created, same with the routing tables.

 ### The scheme of the resources:
 > I added the Route tables screenshots from AWS Console